 For the second component, SPS will develop a resource solicitation with either separate RFPs or one RFP with options for:

-Site-specific procurement at Quay County (same timeframe as Base RAP)
+Site-specific procurement at Quay County (same timeframe as Base RAP).

-Resource for the Base RAP.
+Resource Procurement for the Base RAP.

+The Base RAP is expected to cover years 2031-2034.

+Once an RFP has been drafted, a Technical Working Group Conference will be held to discuss key components of the RFP including the load forecast.

 Resource Procurement for the LL RAP.

+The LL RAP is expected to cover years 2035-2040.

+Once an RFP has been drafted, a Technical Working Group Conference will be held to discuss key components of the RFP including the load forecast.

-The LL RAP is expected to cover years 2035-2040.For the third component, the status report on specific actions from the previous action plan is below.
+For the third component, the status report on specific actions from the previous action plan is below.

 SPS filed its 2023 IRP on October 13, 2023.
 The 2023 IRP Action Plan is contained in Section 10 of the filed document.
 The Action Plan indicated that SPS would take steps to implement the 2023 IRP during the three-year period 2024 – 2026, consisting of the first stages to acquire resources needed to meet SPS’s needs through the end of 2030.
 As summarized by the table on the next page, SPS has implemented or plans to implement all actions identified in the 2023 IRP Action Plan.